peterbax117/azure-sas-token-expiration-alert/README.md

 ![visual](/images/2024-02-S-01-Generate.png)

 In the _Create a secret_ form we will fill out all the basic information related to the SAS Token.
 What I used is listed below.
 2 Items of note, first, you can store the SAS Token in the Secret value field, but this is not required.
 You can technically put any value you want in this field.
-Second, when you set the expiration date pay close attendtion to the year.
+Second, when you set the expiration date pay close attention to the year.
 The date box will choose a date 2 years into the future by default.
-Most SAS Token scenarios will be for 2 years to be sure to choose the correct year for the expiration.
+Most SAS Token scenarios will be for 2 years so be sure to choose the correct year for the expiration.

 * Upload options: Manual
 * Name: SAS-Token-Petetoso-Corp
-* Secret value: sv=2022-11-02&ss=bf&srt=sco&sp=rwdlaciyx&se=2024-03-01T02:00:00Z&st=2024-02-09T18:44:32Z&spr=https&sig=3bRdnoOoCcZVXZ6X2a8IUaKrDFJnSDrkJQcRZuvbFto%3D
+* Secret value: `sv=2022-11-02&ss=bf&srt=sco&sp=rwdlaciyx&se=2024-03-01T02:00:00Z&st=2024-02-09T18:44:32Z&spr=https&sig=EXAMPLE_SIGNATURE_REPLACE_WITH_YOUR_OWN%3D`
 * Set expiration date: Checked
 * Expiration date: 02/28/2024 06:00:00 PM
 * Enabled: Yes